EmanueleGallone/SdnAlarmNotification/README.md

  code even tough I pressured them to learn to use new libraries and assigning them a lot of tasks.
 I hope you learned a lot while doing this project together!
  * Thanks to [Alexhuszagh](https://github.com/Alexhuszagh) for providing the [style sheets](https://github.com/Alexhuszagh/BreezeStyleSheets) to improve the *look & feel* of our GUI.
+ * The icons for the GUI has been found on https://www.iconfinder.com who owns the copyright of them (Iconblock license,Attribution-ShareAlike 3.0 Unported,)